rcrowley/json.sh/README.md

 TODO
 ----

-* Support for backspace, form feed, newline, and carriage return escapes.
-* Support for Unicode characters specified by their codepoints: `\uXXXX`.
+* Whole-ass the half-assed escape sequence and Unicode support.

 TODONE
 ------